Renaissance Technologies LLC Sells 683,510 Shares of Analog Devices, Inc. (NASDAQ:ADI)

-Renaissance Technologies LLC lessened its stake in Analog Devices, Inc. (NASDAQ:ADI) by 42.6% during the fourth quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+Renaissance Technologies LLC reduced its stake in Analog Devices, Inc. (NASDAQ:ADI) by 42.6% during the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 920,596 shares of the semiconductor company’s stock after selling 683,510 shares during the quarter.
-Renaissance Technologies LLC owned approximately 0.25% of Analog Devices worth $136,000,000 at the end of the most recent reporting period.
+Renaissance Technologies LLC owned about 0.25% of Analog Devices worth $136,000,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other institutional investors and hedge funds have also modified their holdings of the stock.
-Benjamin Edwards Inc. purchased a new position in shares of Analog Devices in the third quarter valued at $25,000.
-Glassman Wealth Services boosted its stake in Analog Devices by 127.6% during the third quarter.
-Glassman Wealth Services now owns 223 shares of the semiconductor company’s stock valued at $26,000 after buying an additional 125 shares during the period.
-Sun Life Financial INC bought a new stake in Analog Devices during the third quarter valued at $26,000.
-Key Financial Inc bought a new stake in Analog Devices during the fourth quarter worth about $28,000.
-Finally, Diversified LLC bought a new stake in Analog Devices during the fourth quarter worth about $29,000.
-91.90% of the stock is owned by institutional investors.
+A number of other hedge funds have also added to or reduced their stakes in the stock.
+BlackRock Inc. lifted its position in Analog Devices by 10.6% in the 3rd quarter.
+BlackRock Inc. now owns 30,760,256 shares of the semiconductor company’s stock valued at $3,590,951,000 after acquiring an additional 2,946,683 shares in the last quarter.
+JPMorgan Chase & Co. lifted its position in Analog Devices by 19.2% in the 3rd quarter.
+JPMorgan Chase & Co. now owns 26,039,376 shares of the semiconductor company’s stock valued at $3,037,493,000 after acquiring an additional 4,199,225 shares in the last quarter.
+Wells Fargo & Company MN lifted its position in Analog Devices by 2.1% in the 4th quarter.
+Wells Fargo & Company MN now owns 9,094,117 shares of the semiconductor company’s stock valued at $1,343,473,000 after acquiring an additional 184,628 shares in the last quarter.
+FMR LLC lifted its position in Analog Devices by 21.0% in the 4th quarter.
+FMR LLC now owns 6,370,184 shares of the semiconductor company’s stock valued at $941,067,000 after acquiring an additional 1,104,853 shares in the last quarter.
+Finally, Neuberger Berman Group LLC lifted its position in Analog Devices by 1.8% in the 3rd quarter.
+Neuberger Berman Group LLC now owns 4,179,617 shares of the semiconductor company’s stock valued at $487,665,000 after acquiring an additional 73,905 shares in the last quarter.
+91.90% of the stock is currently owned by institutional investors and hedge funds.

-A number of brokerages recently issued reports on ADI.
-BMO Capital Markets boosted their price target on Analog Devices from $155.00 to $190.00 and gave the company an “outperform” rating in a report on Tuesday, February 16th.
-Smith Barney Citigroup upped their target price on Analog Devices from $134.00 to $155.00 in a report on Wednesday, November 25th.
-Credit Suisse Group upped their target price on Analog Devices from $165.00 to $200.00 and gave the stock an “outperform” rating in a report on Thursday, February 18th.
-Barclays upped their target price on Analog Devices from $150.00 to $170.00 and gave the stock an “overweight” rating in a report on Tuesday, January 26th.
-They noted that the move was a valuation call.
-Finally, Summit Insights downgraded Analog Devices from a “buy” rating to a “hold” rating in a report on Tuesday, November 24th.
-Seven analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company.
-The company has a consensus rating of “Buy” and a consensus price target of $155.20.
+In other news, CAO Michael Sondel sold 2,210 shares of the company’s stock in a transaction that occurred on Friday, February 19th.
+The shares were sold at an average price of $163.79, for a total value of $361,975.90.
+Also, CEO Vincent Roche sold 10,000 shares of the company’s stock in a transaction that occurred on Monday, February 1st.
+The stock was sold at an average price of $148.34, for a total transaction of $1,483,400.00.
+Following the completion of the transaction, the chief executive officer now owns 16,957 shares in the company, valued at $2,515,401.38.
+The disclosure for this sale can be found here.
+Insiders have sold 17,222 shares of company stock valued at $2,608,758 in the last three months.
+Corporate insiders own 0.42% of the company’s stock.

-Analog Devices (NASDAQ:ADI) last announced its quarterly earnings data on Tuesday, February 16th.
-The semiconductor company reported $1.44 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.32 by $0.12.
+Analog Devices (NASDAQ:ADI) last issued its quarterly earnings data on Tuesday, February 16th.
+The semiconductor company reported $1.44 earnings per share for the quarter, topping analysts’ consensus estimates of $1.32 by $0.12.
 Analog Devices had a net margin of 21.79% and a return on equity of 15.51%.
 During the same period in the prior year, the company earned $1.03 earnings per share.
-As a group, equities analysts forecast that Analog Devices, Inc. will post 5.69 EPS for the current year.
+Research analysts expect that Analog Devices, Inc. will post 5.69 earnings per share for the current year.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 9th.
-Shareholders of record on Friday, February 26th will be paid a $0.69 dividend.
-The ex-dividend date of this dividend is Thursday, February 25th.
-This represents a $2.76 annualized dividend and a yield of 1.85%.
-This is an increase from Analog Devices’s previous quarterly dividend of $0.62.
-Analog Devices’s dividend payout ratio (DPR) is presently 56.21%.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 9th.
+Stockholders of record on Friday, February 26th will be paid a dividend of $0.69 per share.
+The ex-dividend date is Thursday, February 25th.
+This represents a $2.76 dividend on an annualized basis and a dividend yield of 1.85%.
+This is a boost from Analog Devices’s previous quarterly dividend of $0.62.
+Analog Devices’s payout ratio is currently 56.21%.

-In other news, Director James Champy sold 1,562 shares of the firm’s stock in a transaction that occurred on Wednesday, January 13th.
-The shares were sold at an average price of $160.00, for a total transaction of $249,920.00.
-Following the transaction, the director now directly owns 8,406 shares of the company’s stock, valued at $1,344,960.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CFO Prashanth Mahendra-Rajah sold 1,700 shares of the firm’s stock in a transaction that occurred on Monday, December 28th.
-The stock was sold at an average price of $146.75, for a total transaction of $249,475.00.
-Following the transaction, the chief financial officer now directly owns 11,694 shares in the company, valued at $1,716,094.50.
-The disclosure for this sale can be found here.
-In the last three months, insiders sold 17,222 shares of company stock valued at $2,608,758.
-0.42% of the stock is owned by insiders.
+Several research firms have recently weighed in on ADI.
+Deutsche Bank Aktiengesellschaft increased their price target on Analog Devices from $142.00 to $150.00 and gave the company a “hold” rating in a report on Thursday, December 17th.
+Summit Insights downgraded shares of Analog Devices from a “buy” rating to a “hold” rating in a report on Tuesday, November 24th.
+Evercore ISI raised shares of Analog Devices from an “in-line” rating to an “outperform” rating and increased their price target for the company from $135.00 to $160.00 in a report on Monday, November 9th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised their price objective on shares of Analog Devices from $134.00 to $155.00 in a research note on Wednesday, November 25th.
+Finally, Zacks Investment Research raised shares of Analog Devices from a “hold” rating to a “buy” rating and set a $172.00 price objective for the company in a research note on Monday, February 22nd.
+Seven investment analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
+Analog Devices currently has a consensus rating of “Buy” and a consensus price target of $155.20.

 Analog Devices, Inc designs, manufactures, tests, and markets integrated circuits (ICs), software, and subsystems that leverage analog, mixed-signal, and digital signal processing technologies.
 The company offers data converter products, which translate real-world analog signals into digital data, as well as translates digital data into analog signals; high-performance amplifiers to condition analog signals; and radio frequency and microwave ICs to support cellular infrastructure.